-“Boeing technicians are still sorting out some glitches with the Magnetic Anomaly Detectors in them,” Jimmy made a disgusted face and the conversation veered away to his son, Ronnie, who was passing out of the NDA in a week.
+“Boeing technicians are still sorting out some glitches with the Magnetic Anomaly Detectors in them,” Jimmy made a exasperated face and the conversation veered away to his son, Ronnie, who was passing out of the NDA in a week.

-Premonition.
-The hair at the nape of my neck stood rigid.
-Fishermen weren’t out so late and besides, they didn’t flaunt zodiacs.
-I swung my legs over the parapet, stowed the Oberwerk inside my wind-cheater and quickly dropped down to the ground on all fours and began picking my way through the rubble on the side of the road in a crouching gait, remainIng below the level of the parapet.
+They might have seen me, silhouetted against the street lights behind.
+I swung my legs over the parapet, stowed the Oberwerk into my windcheater and quickly dropped down to the ground on all fours and began picking my way through the rubble on the side of the road in a crouching gait, to remain below the level of the parapet.

 10 yards of knee-lacerating crawl brought me to a crack in the seawall where the cement had crumbled, forming a gap large enough to let a man through.
-It had probably been deliberately created just to have a short-cut to the asphalt, by those street urchins who begged around the beach during the day.
-I slid through the gap and started slithering down toward the sand, gingerly stepping over the star-shaped blocks, knowing they would be coated with moss and slippery as hell.
+It had probably been deliberately created just to have a short-cut to the asphalt, by those street urchins who beg around the beach during the day.
+I slid through the gap and started slithering down toward the sand, stepping carefully over the star-shaped blocks, knowing they would be coated with moss and slippery as hell.

-The man who was already out of his wetsuit and still bare-chested, was the first to sense my presence.
-In a single fluid motion, the man’s right hand came up holding a handgun while he went into a crouch.
+The one who was already out of his wetsuit and still bare-chested, was the first to sense my presence.
+In a single fluid motion, his right hand came up holding a handgun while he dropped to a crouch.
 I had expected that.

 I raised my hand, palm outward and whispered,” Salaam, Bhaijan.”
-(Greetings, brother).
-The man peeled off from the rest and came forward.
-The gun was a 9mm Luger and he brought it down, holding it loosely in his right hand, as he came to a halt a few feet from me.
-In the twilight, he appeared clean-shaven and wiry and had piercing bright eyes that had no fear in them.
-A pro.
+(Greetings to you, brother).
+He peeled off from the rest and came forward.
+In the dark, the gun in his hand looked like a silenced 9mm Luger and he brought it down, holding it loosely in his right hand, as he came to a halt a few feet from me.
+He was clean-shaven, diminutive and wiry, with piercing bright eyes that had no fear in them.
+Trust me, I know fear when I see it and this guy was devoid of it, a pro.

 “Salaam,” said the man,” Do you have our stuff, janab?”